 So what method can control the fish’s flavor or “umami”?

 The delicious flavor of fish comes from the postmortem breakdown of ATP, which is the source of biological energy, and the generation of Inosinic acid, which is the component of the umami.
 Rigor mortis after the fish has died, progresses with the decomposition of ATP.
-When oxygen supply is cut off after death, energy required for muscles to move is no longer supplied, so flexibility of the muscles is lost and the body starts to contract.
+When the oxygen supply is cut off after death, the energy required for muscles to move is no longer supplied, so the flexibility of the muscles is lost and the body starts to contract.
 This is postmortem rigidity.
-This state depends on the fish, but it is the lowest point for flavor and after that the fish is managed at an appropriate temperature to increase the Inosinic acid.
+This state depends on the fish, but it is the lowest point for flavor and after that, the fish is managed at an appropriate temperature to increase the Inosinic acid.

 This method has been the norm among sushi chefs who didn’t know about the mechanism that produces umami.
 Since long ago, the daily routine was to purchase fish that were killed first thing in the morning in the market, then increase the umami by keeping the fish in a refrigerator with a controlled temperature for 12 to 48 hours.
-Nowadays, the method has become common practice among fisherman, distributors and fish handlers at the market.
+Nowadays, the method has become a common practice among fisherman, distributors and fish handlers at the market.

 Now I will explain a number of methods that maintain peak flavor.

 Ikezukuri means to take a fish that’s swimming in a tank at the restaurant, and immediately making sashimi after killing it, while the meat is still super fresh.
 In this state, there is no Inosinic acid, but there is quite a show with movement still in the fish and this preparation method gives the best-tasting texture.